parhammhd/my-website/src/index.md

 ---
 layout: base.njk
 title: "Parham's Digital Corner"
+siteName: "Parham's Digital Corner"
-description: "Here is Parham's website.
+description: "Here is my website.
 You can explore the blog, and other parts which will be added soon."
 eleventyNavigation:
   key: Home
   order: 1